platinummonkey/mogwai/docs/contribute.rst

 Pull Requests
 -------------

+General Rules:
+  - All Tests must pass
+  - Coverage shouldn't decrease
+  - All Pull Requests should be rebased against master **before** submitting the PR.

 All pull requests should pass the test suite, which can be launched simply with:

 .. code-block:: sh